 Strathcona Nordic Ski Club (SNSC) is Vancouver Island’s cross-country ski club.
 Our activities are based at Mount Washington Alpine Resort near Courtenay, B.C.
 Mount Washington boasts over 50 km of groomed trails that cover a variety of terrain.
 SNSC is a not-for-profit society dedicated to skier development and the promotion of nordic skiing for fun, fitness, recreation, and health.
 We are also working to improve the infrastructure and facilities for nordic skiers on Vancouver Island.
 In winter 2012, we realised a long-term goal, seeing an athlete training facility open on Mount Washington!
 In winter 2010, we are realised another long-term goal — sending SNSC officials and skiers to the 2010 Olympics in Vancouver!

-This year, we have three club members going to the World University Games in Trentino, Italy in December 2013!
+Last season, we had three club members going to the World University Games in Trentino, Italy!
 Athlete Andrea Lee is one of six female racers who qualified to race for Canada at Games.
 SNSC Head Coach Dave Battison was named Head Coach for the Canadian University Team.
 Rounding off our club representation at the games, our favourite race official and president Len Apedaile was selected by the International Ski Federation (FIS) to be the Technical Delegate for the nordic events at the Games.
 Well done, you three!

 The club and its activities are organized and run by volunteers and supported through membership fees, fundraising, and sponsorships.
 We are grateful for the support of our sponsors CIBC Wood Gundy, Pacific Sport, Ski Tak Hut, Government of British Columbia, and Mount Washington Alpine Resort.
 Our fundraising efforts enable us to hire a head coach to oversee and coordinate skier and coaching development.